Ayitaka/WeeklyPickPoolSpreadsheet/README.md

 # WeeklyPickPoolSpreadsheet

+WeeklyPickPoolSpreadsheet is an Excel spreadsheet for tracking people, their picks, and outcomes of games (generally NFL, but it could easily be used for other head-to-head sports) for a Weekly Pick'em Pool.
+It automates some of the more mundane aspects of keeping track of a Pick'em Pool, like counting how many correct picks each person has made and highlighting the winning person/people at the end of the week based on total correct picks or, in the case of a tie, showing which person had the closest (+/-) pick for the total "points" for a final game.
+It also makes entering people's picks easier by highlighting missing picks and invalid/misspelled picks.

+For Weekly Pick sheets, I use [PrintYourBrackets](https://www.printyourbrackets.com/nflweekly.html)

+Notes:
-Created using Microsoft 365 Excel.
+- This spreadsheet was created using Microsoft 365 Excel.

-Does not use any VBA, only built-in functions, formulas, and conditional formatting.
+- It does not use any VBA, only built-in functions, formulas, and conditional formatting.

 Basic Features
 ==============